cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 \underset{\theta}{\arg\max} \prod\limits_{i=1}^{m}p(y^{(i)}\vert x^{(i)}; \theta)
 $$

 The product of numbers in $[0, 1]$ gets very small, very quickly.
-Let's maximize the log likelihood instead so we can work with sums.
+Let's maximize the log-likelihood instead so we can work with sums.

 ### Linear regression
 Maximize the log-likelihood of the Gaussian distribution.
 Remember, $x$ and $\theta$ assemble to give $\mu$, where $\theta^Tx = \mu$.